-There are many types of trusts, but for this example, I will define an asset protection trust as any trust formed for a term of years in a foreign jurisdiction, which does not recognize (or imposes significant barriers to the recognition of) United States judgments.
+There are many types of trusts.
+For this example, I will define an asset protection trust as any trust formed for a term of years in a foreign jurisdiction, which does not recognize (or imposes significant barriers to the recognition of) United States judgments.
 Honestly, this is every country in the world since every country requires that the case is re-argued under their law.

 Some jurisdictions require a trial de novo (which means trying the case anew, as if it had never been tried before).
 Other jurisdictions have a procedure whereby certain United States judgments can be recognized (usually not penal or fiscal in nature) provided certain procedural hurdles (which may amount to a mini-trial) are met.
 No country in the world automatically enforces judgments from any United States court.
 This is probably because all other nations are worried about one aspect or another of our anti-trust, environmental, securities and tort laws.

 Asset protection language uses and references these primary entities:

 - Trust – an entity created to hold assets for the benefit of certain persons or entities, with a trustee managing the trust (and often holding title on behalf of the trust).
 Most trusts are founded by the persons (called trustors, settlors and/or donors) who execute a written declaration of trust, which establishes the trust and spells out the terms and conditions upon which it will be conducted.
 The declaration also names the original trustee or trustees; successor trustees or means to choose future trustees.
 The creators usually give the assets of the trust to the trust, although assets may be added by others.